 However, antibodies to carbohydrate compounds are very tricky to generate because of the T-cell-independent response to carbohydrates.
 The outcome is low affinity and difficult to work with IgM antibodies.
 Screening technologies that include IgM antibodies can cause selections of antibodies with low-affinity binding sites because of the net avidity enhancement.
 Unfortunately, the low-affinity binding site can also have a similar affinity for unwanted structures.

-Different high affinity mAbs have been synthesized with success by SYnAbs team and are now part of blockbusters molecules of our clients.
+Different high IgG affinity mAbs have been generated with success by SYnAbs team and are now part of blockbusters molecules of our clients.